 YOU MAY HAVE TO PAY AN EARLY REPAYMENT CHARGE TO YOUR EXISTING LENDER IF YOU REMORTGAGE.

 What should you look for in a remortgage deal?

-Having decided whether to fix or take a variable rate, Andy will then find the best scheme for you for your chosen type of deal.
-This will include measuring the ‘total costs’ of a deal over the product term.
-For example, if you chose a five year fixed rate, he would calculate the total you would be paying over that five year period including set up costs and monthly payments.
-A comparison of this scheme against all others could reveal which proved the cheapest for you.
+A measurement we use to check mortgages is the ‘total costs’ of a deal over the product term.
+For example, if you chose a five year fixed rate, we would calculate the total you would be paying over that five year period including set-up costs and monthly payments.
+A comparison of this scheme against all others would reveal which proves the cheapest for you.

 To arrange a meeting to discuss your requirements please use the ‘Contact Us’ form at the bottom of this page.